learn-co-curriculum/dsc-hierarchical-agglomerative-clustering/README.md

 <img src='images/new_hac_iterative.png'>

 As we can see from the diagram above, in each step, the algorithm takes the two clusters that are closest together (and remember, we define "closest together" according to whichever linkage criteria we choose to use), and then **_merge_** those two clusters together into a single cluster.
 We don't move the data points or anything like that -- we just consider them as a single unit, as opposed to two separate ones.
-This works at every stage, because in the beginning, we just treat each data point as a unique cluster.
+This works at every stage because in the beginning, we treat each data point as a unique cluster.

 This becomes very intuitive when we look at the following gif -- pay attention to the image on the left: